rudedude693/FSA_devops/README.md

 5. Don't add a template, README, .gitignore or license
 6. Click 'create repository'

-Save the HTTPS git URL somewhere safe (in the 'Quick setup — if you’ve done this kind of thing before' box, select HTTPS).
-You also probably will want to bookmark this page for easy access.
+Save the HTTPS git URL somewhere safe (select HTTPS in the 'Quick setup — if you’ve done this kind of thing before' box, and copy the URL).
+You also will probably want to bookmark this page for easy access.
 If you loose the URL, don't worry.
 You can always find it again through your GitHub profile.

 ### 1.2.
 Generate a GitHub personal access token